Getting started with Flex Template for Web

 .env file to your local repository and

 .env file doesn't exist the application won't start.
-This

-is only created for local development environment.
+.env file is only created for local development environment.

 See the FTW Environment configuration variables for more information on the environment variables.